-* Imported iron ore stock hits 2.5-yr low -SteelHome
+* Imported iron ore stock hits 2.5-year low - SteelHome

-* Steel inventory continued to fall last week -Mysteel
+* Steel inventory continued to fall last week - Mysteel (Updates closing prices)

-BEIJING, June 11 (Reuters) - China’s iron ore futures surged more than 4% on Tuesday on expectations that big miners will be unable to expand production to meet hungry demand, with steel output set to remain high in coming months.
+BEIJING, June 11 (Reuters) - China’s iron ore futures surged 6% on Tuesday on expectations that big miners will be unable to expand production to meet high demand, with steel output set to remain high in coming months.

 China’s iron ore imports rebounded in May from an 18-month low in April, but were still well down on the same month last year, as disruptions to output in Brazil and Australia hampered shipments.

-While Chinese steel prices have eased recently on concerns about longer term demand, they are still at levels where mills are making profits.
+While Chinese steel prices have eased recently on concerns about longer-term demand, they are still at levels where mills are making profit.

 “Tight supply is unlikely to be eased in the short term, but demand for iron ore will be robust despite the moderation of profit margins at steel mills,” said analysts from Huatai Futures in a note.